-Determining how best to explain the company's business model or a particular application, service or product can be challenging for an early-stage technology company.
+Determining how best to explain the company's business model or a particular application, service or product can be challenging for an early-stage biotech or pharma company.

 The key prospectus drafting challenge is to provide explanations that are accurate and complete, while satisfying the requirements of both investors and regulators for cogent, easily understood information.